 • Data sharing simple and effectively between users

-• Highly advanced software uses almost immediately
+• Highly advanced software used almost immediately

 Common SaaS scenarios